This Rising 5 review was made after playing the game five times.

 - You’re not going to have the dreaded quarterbacking / alpha player issues in Rising 5, but some players will feel less involved if they’re not good at deduction.
 If you’re playing with one person who is really good at logic puzzles, chances are they are going to figure out the rune configuration before everyone else.
 Those who aren’t too good at these types of puzzles might feel a bit left out.

-Rising 5: Runes of Asteros is a unique co-op and one my group has enjoyed playing over the last couple of weeks.
+Rising 5: Runes of Asteros is one of the best deduction board games that I have played in recent years.
 It’s easy to learn, it’s quick, and it looks great on the table.
 It’s kind of like Pandemic with some deduction mixed in, which is a combo a lot of people will like.
 I can’t say this was a hit for me, but it is one of those games that I’d give as a gift and be confident the receiver would enjoy it.